 Despite that opening, which you might be forgiven for thinking is hostile towards archers (the filthy cowards!), I do not actually dislike them.
 Except in an ironic sense, because that makes it okay.
 Right?
 That’s how literary irony works, I think.
 Or was that just literary bile in general?
 On which note, let’s start with how arrows work.
 They are not invariable one-hit kills, okay?
 I hate to tell you this, but they’re really not.
 They were, and still could be, exceptional psychological weapons, but they’re far from a guaranteed kill.
 And don’t say ‘headshots!’
 Headshots are cheap.
 You can kill yourself by slipping and cracking the back of your skull on a curb.
 If that seems paranoid, welcome to my world.
 I wouldn’t be so caustic if I weren’t terrified of being a corpse!
 The point is this: arrows have an immense probability of not doing fatal damage.
 Unless they hit an artery (which applies to any little cut), or a major organ (see previous parenthesis), or you get hit by a bunch of them (which even applies to ants!) they’re just as deadly as Hollywood makes them look.

 That’s not to say arrows weren’t effective.
 It’s the fear of injury and death that make armies flee, more even than the reality of them (which, by the way, a panicked rout often leads to).
-Even a man who knows, logically speaking, that his armor is strong enough to stop anything but a direct hit from a longbow or crossbow is still going to be gulp a bit, hunker down lower beneath his shield and so on, when he sees a sky-darkening cloud of sharp shafts descending on him like the wrath of an angry minor deity (major deities prefer meteors, I believe, which is what trebuchets are for).
+Even a man who knows, logically speaking, that his armor is strong enough to stop anything but a perfect hit from a longbow or crossbow is still going to be gulp a bit, hunker down lower beneath his shield and so on, when he sees a sky-darkening cloud of sharp shafts descending on him like the wrath of an angry minor deity (major deities prefer meteors, I believe, which is what trebuchets are for).
 Because there’s always a chance that one of those many, many shafts will hit at just the right angle to dig in, or it’ll slip through his visor, or gash his arm in a minor way that leads to a killing infection in a week’s time.

 Now, consider the watershed battles of Crecy and Agincourt, where English longbowmen decimated French cavalry.
 At Crecy, a heavy rain began to fall as the French forces advanced, ruining the bowstrings of their Genoese mercenaries’ crossbows, which couldn’t be removed.
 The Enlish and Welsh longbowmen, however, were able to detach their strings and keep them under their clothing until the start of the volley exchange.
 The result was that the crossbows didn’t even reach the English line, whereas the longbows had no trouble hitting their targets.
 The Genoese were understandably averse to getting shot repeatedly with no chance to return fire, and tried to retreat.
 The French knights and men-at-arms, however, tried to charge directly through the Genoese, but horses are not tanks and so cannot instantly crush large numbers of human beings.
 This caused a horrible scrambling mess which the English were able to fire into with impunity, allowing them to win the battle with minimal casualties.
 At Agincourt, the French were funneled down a muddy slurry of a road between two lines of trees, again while their knighthood jockeyed with each other to show how ballsy they were.
 Again, the English won with a small fraction of the French’s casualties.